Top 10 Project Management Software With CRM (2025)

 Additionally, there are options that provide a unified platform with a seamless integration of these features into one.
 An example of this type of tool is Productive.

 Alternatively, some vendors offer them as distinct products that can be purchased separately but work with each other to certain degrees.
-An example of this type of tool is HubSpot or Monday.com.
+An example of this type of modulation are HubSpot or Monday.com.

 If you’re looking for a tool with robust project management functionalities and lightweight CRM features in one platform, modern design and out-of-the-box functionalities, Productive is a great choice.